pataguado/pataguado.github.io/README.txt

-This is my awful personal portfolio
+This is my awful personal portfolio!